 For most people, drinking water and eating a well-rounded diet are all that is needed for sports recovery.

 Visit a Swedish clinician for help with healthy eating habits.

-If health-related New Year’s resolutions have prompted you to spend additional time at the gym this month, you might find yourself sweating more than usual — leading to the loss of valuable electrolytes.
-While replenishing lost electrolytes tends to be more on our minds during hot, summer months, you might want to give some thought to this during winter months, too.
+If health-related New Year’s resolutions prompt you to spend additional time at the gym, you might find yourself sweating more than usual — leading to the loss of valuable electrolytes.
+While replenishing lost electrolytes tends to be more on our minds during hot summer months, you might want to give some thought to this during winter months, too.
 After all, your body needs a proper electrolyte balance year-round to function properly.